Couserans

-Couserans ([kuz(ə)ʁɑ̃]; Gascon: Coserans [kuzeˈɾas]) is a small former province of France located in the Pyrenees mountains.
+Couserans ([kuz(ə)ʁɑ̃]; Gascon: Coserans [kuzeˈɾas]) is a former county of France located in the Pyrenees mountains.
 Today Couserans makes up the western half of the Ariège département, around the towns of Saint-Girons and Saint-Lizier.
 A small part of Couserans is also in the extreme south of Haute-Garonne, just across the border from Ariège.

 Couserans has a land area of 1,162 km² (449 sq. miles).
 At the 1999 census there were 21,260 inhabitants on the territory of the former province of Couserans, which means a density of only 18 inhabitants per km² (47 inhabitants per sq. mile), one of the lowest densities in western Europe.
 The only urban area is Saint-Girons (which includes Saint-Lizier), with 9,484 inhabitants in 1999 (44.6% of the whole population of Couserans).

 History

 Antiquity

 Couserans was inhabited by a people whom the Romans called Consoranni.
 It seems the original inhabitants were Aquitanian, like in the rest of Gascony, and spoke a language related to the old Basque language.
 Later some Iberians who, like the Aquitanians, were non-Indo-European people, may have come from the Spanish peninsula and mixed with the inhabitants.
 Later in the 3rd century BC came the first Indo-Europeans, a Celtic Gallic tribe called the Volcae Tectosages, originally from Belgium or southern Germany, who settled in Toulouse, and may also have penetrated Couserans.
 However, if they entered Couserans, there were certainly not many of them, and the people whom the Romans called Consoranni were probably essentially Aquitanian.
 The Consoranni were closest to their western neighbors the Convenae (i.e. "the assembled") whose territory is known today as Comminges (a name derived from Convenae).

 The Consoranni had an oppidum on the hill which is now the town of Saint-Lizier, from which they controlled the area.
 The Romans seem to have come in contact with the Consoranni around 80 BC, and integrated the area inside the Roman Provincia (Provincia Romana — the usual name for what was officially called the province of Transalpine Gaul) which also included Toulouse and Narbonne on the Mediterranean Coast.
 After their conquest of Aquitania in around 50 BC, the Romans integrated Couserans inside the new province of Aquitania.
 Later when Aquitania was split, Couserans became part of the province of Novempopulana, like the rest of Gascony.
 Novempopulana corresponded roughly to the old territory of the Aquitanians, south of the river Garonne.
 Couserans was made one of the nine civitas of Novempopulana, known as the Civitas Consorannorum.
 The capital of the civitas was the old oppidum of the Consoranni, which the Romans named Austria, and which in the Middle Ages was renamed Saint-Lizier.
 The name Couserans comes from Consoranni.
 The Consoranni slowly adopted the Latin language, which later evolved into the Gascon language, like in the rest of Gascony.